-Like the Miracle Mets that defeated the Baltimore Orioles to win the crown, the ’73 team was led by an outstanding starting pitching staff.
+Like the Miracle Mets that defeated the Baltimore Orioles to win the crown, the ’73 club was led by an outstanding starting pitching staff.
 Of course, there was the duo of Tom Seaver—who would win his second Cy Young Award—and Jerry Koosman.
-The youngster of the group was lefty John Matlack—winner of the 1972 Rookie of the Year and arguably New York’s top pitcher in the season’s final few weeks.
+The youngster of the group was lefty Jon Matlack—winner of the 1972 Rookie of the Year and arguably New York’s top pitcher in the season’s final few weeks.
 Newcomer George Stone would have the best winning percentage in the starting rotation thanks to a 12–3 record.

 Manning the bats were first baseman John Milner and third baseman Wayne Garrett, as well as outfielders Cleon Jones and Rusty Staub, while shortstop Bud Harrelson and second baseman Felix Millan made up a solid middle infield.
 Providing more leadership than performance was the legendary (and past his prime) Willie Mays, who was acquired via trade with San Francisco in the middle of the 1972 season.